Dynamics of Quantum Chiral Solitons: Model and Classical limit

 The variational equation is satisfied by the solutions of the static sine-Gordon equation,

-Clearly, in the absence of a magnetic field ($m=0$), the ground state is a chiral helix~\cite{Dzyaloshinskii1964} given by $\varphi(x) = q_0x + cte.$, with the sign of $q_0$ determining the helix chirality.
+Clearly, in the absence of a magnetic field ($m=0$), the ground state is a chiral helix~\cite{Dzyaloshinskii1964} given by $\varphi(x) = q_0x + \varphi(0)$, with the sign of $q_0$ determining the helix chirality.

-As pointed out in the Introduction, the sine-Gordon model is one of the few exactly solvable field theories, possessing a rich spectrum of analytical solutions that have been extensively studied in various contexts~\cite{chaikin2000,Kishine2015,Kosevich1990,Manton2004,Rajaraman1982,Shankar2017}.
-Below, we summarize the properties that are most relevant to our purposes, closely following Ref.~\cite{Kishine2015}.
+When an external magnetic field is applied ($m \neq 0$), soliton solutions appear.
+They represent a compromise between the exchange and Dzyaloshinskii–Moriya interactions, which favor a uniform spiral, and the transverse magnetic field, which tends to align the spins along a fixed direction within the spiral’s polarization plane.
+These competing tendencies are balanced by the soliton configuration.
+The single soliton $(\tau = +1)$ and antisoliton $(\tau = -1)$ solutions are described by

-When an external magnetic field is applied ($m \neq 0$), the chiral helical ground state evolves into a \textit{chiral soliton lattice} (CSL).
-This phase emerges from the competition between the exchange and Dzyaloshinskii–Moriya interactions, which favor a uniform spiral, and the transverse magnetic field, which tends to align the spins along a fixed direction within the spiral’s polarization plane.
-These competing tendencies gives rise to a periodic array of chiral solitons that interpolate between locally field-polarized regions, forming a nonuniform spiral whose periodicity is determined by the balance of these interactions.
-The chiral soliton lattice is described by
+The corresponding soliton spin configuration is shown in Fig.~\ref{Fig:soliton_profile}, while its field profile, $\varphi_{\tau = +1}(x)$, is plotted in Fig.~\ref{Fig:cont_mz}(b).
+Solitons have lower energy than antisolitons due to the presence of the DM term in \eqref{Eq:Ham}.
+To verify that our definition is consistent with this condition, consider a spin at site $i$ pointing along the $x$ axis and another spin at site $j$ rotated around the $z$ axis.
+The corresponding DM energy contribution is $\sim -\sin\varphi$.
+For the excitation to lower the energy, we require $\varphi > 0$, which corresponds to a counterclockwise rotation (with $\varphi$ measured from the $x$ axis under the standard convention).
+Since our operator produces precisely this type of rotation, we conclude that it generates excitations with the energetically preferred chirality.